marketprophit/marketprophit-api/source/includes/_websockets.md

 In order to communicate with websockets, you must follow these requirements:

-By default, all `/real-time/` prefixed `GET` endpoints have support for websockets.

 * Use a [socket.io](http://socket.io) API wrapper (or an alternative if available):

   - [Node.js](https://github.com/Automattic/socket.io-client)